adrian154/blog/public/blogposts/rubiks/blogpost.md

 These two states are indisputably *different*, but clearly they are functionally identical&mdash;we can recolor the faces on one cube to turn it into the other one.
 Intuitively, these two cubes must also require the same number of moves to be solved, meaning that there's no point in storing entries for both in our pruning table.

 The potential for gains here is pretty huge.
 Each state can have up to 48 symmetry-equivalent siblings (24 possible orientations, times two because we can mirror the scramble).
 Most states *do* have 48 symmetry equivalents, although some have less because they remain unchanged under reflection/rotation.
 The most extreme example of this is the solved cube; it has no symmetry equivalents besides itself because it looks the same from every angle.

+Another useful tidbit is the fact that the *inverse* of a position is always at the same distance as the position itself.
+This lets us perform two pruning lookups and take the maximum as the value of the heuristic, allowing us to prune more.